diarmidmackenzie/sdt-condensed/BPNT.md

 At a general level, there is a strong correlation between need satisfaction, and a range of measurable wellness outcomes.
 This relationship has been shown to be robust across many cultures.

-However, evidence for a clear *causal* relationships tends to come from domain-specific studies.
+However, evidence for a clear *causal* relationship tends to come from domain-specific studies.

 A 1993 study looked at the need satisfaction at work, of employees working in a shoe factory in the US.
 Need satisfaction predicted both job satisfaction, self-esteem and general mental health.

 Other studies in 2001 showed similar results in Bulgarian state-owned industries, and a US data processing company.
 A 2004 study of workers at an investment bank showed that workplace need satisfaction led to enhanced vitality, and lower anxiety and somatization.
-A 2015 study showed that the positive effects of need satisfaction existed even in situations where participants were relatively unsafe.
+A 2015 study showed that the positive effects of need satisfaction existed even in situations where participants were in relatively unsafe work environments.

 Similar effects have been seen in educational settings, and in sports training.
-Moreover, the more important the life domain is the the individual, the stronger the impact on need satisfaction in that domain is on overall wellness.
+Moreover, the more important the life domain is to the individual, the stronger an impact need satisfaction within that domain will have on overall wellness.

 In sports research, psychologists have studied need satisfaction and need thwarting as independent factors.
 These studies have shown that need satisfaction is most strongly related to positive outcomes (vitality and enjoyment), while need thwarting is most strongly related to negative outcomes (disordered eating, burnout, negative moods, and physical symptoms).
 Need frustration in sports was also seen to lead to higher levels of secretory Immunoglobin (SIgA), a biomarker for stress.